msschambach/kangajs/README.md

-BaseJS
+Kanga JS
 ======

-A light wrapper for the HTML5 DOM Storage.
+A light wrapper for the Web Storage API.

 ## Features

-* Interfaces with the HTML5 DOM localStorage and sessionStorage objects
+* Interfaces with the DOM localStorage and sessionStorage objects
 * Supports storage of Objects and Arrays
 * Is library agnostic, meaning it can work with all the big JavaScript client side frameworks
 * Light weight and easy to use